+General Considerations

-A. When a sanction is imposed, the individual/group will be informed by certified mail of the specific sanction and the appeals processes available within 10 working days of the decision.
+When a sanction is imposed, the individual/group will be informed in writing of the specific action, the appeals processes available, and reasonably prompt time frames established to avail the individual/group of an appeal process, where available.

-B. General Considerations
+B. Sanctions Against Students: General Considerations

 1. Sanctions shall be imposed pursuant to administrative procedures outlined in the Weber State University PPM.